mokhosh/filament-jalali/README.md

 ```

 ## Ignoring Jalali Conversion
-If you want to ignore jalali conversion you can use the `ignore` parameter:
+If you want to ignore jalali conversion you can use the `when` and `unless` methods:

 ```php
 use Filament\Tables;